 I am Logan M. Isaac.
-I am a Christian soldier and Iraq veteran writing the wake of war as an author, advocate, and academic in an effort to cultivate conversation and community around religion and armed service.
+I am a Christian soldier and Iraq veteran writing the wake of war as an author, advocate, and entrepreneur in an effort to cultivate conversation and community around religion and armed service.

 My honorable but reluctant discharge from the Army in 2006 — and the unforgettable trials endured during that time — solidified a political and religious awakening in me upon my release.
 As depression reared its ugly head, I realized: If I could leverage value out of my experience, it wouldn’t conquer me.
 If I learned something valuable with meaning and substance, I could master it…instead of it mastering me.